13 Weeks Pregnant: What to Expect

 Your Belly at 13 Weeks of Pregnancy

-It’s the 13th week, and your uterus has expanded enough to make your belly ‘pop’.
+It’s the 13th week, and your uterus will expand a bit.
 People you haven’t shared the good news with will now start guessing that you are pregnant.
-Your jeans too will start feeling a little tight around the belly, and your body-hugging tops may just about give away your happy secret.
+Your jeans, too, will start feeling a little tight around the belly, and your body-hugging tops may just about give away your happy secret.

 What to Eat?